Q. What do I need to do to sign up for a FAS Research Computing account?

 A. Complete the sign up form process at https://portal.rc.fas.harvard.edu/request/account/new.
 Your PI will receive an e-mail containing a link to approve your account.
 Once the PI has approved the request, your account will be created and you will receive notification emails with information on getting started.

-Your cluster usage for jobs run by your account will be billed to your PI's lab group on a quarterly basis.
+Your cluster access will be billed to your PI's lab group on a quarterly basis.
 See also: HCSPH Overview

 Q. What type of support am I receiving for signing up to access the FAS Research Computing cluster?

 A. We have experience in numerous aspects of research computing support, including software installation and troubleshooting, performance optimization, and storing large and/or secure data.
 With your account, you'll receive access to cluster compute and storage resources, as well as support from the entire FAS Research Computing team and local office hours.
 More specifically, by signing up each account’s owner has:Access to Harvard’s largest research computing environment, Odyssey3.
 Odyssey3 has more than 78,000 CPUs and over 35 petabytes of storage.
 Option to obtain a personalized letter of support from the FAS Research Computing for your grant submissions.
 The letter will describe the FAS Research Computing environment and describe the level of support and expertise that the team will be able to provide for that particular application.
 Access to local support at HCSPH for research computing consulting.
 Access to consultation from the whole FAS Research Computing team to plan computational requirements, acquisition of hardware, data storage and dissemination, CPU, etc.

 Q. Why should I sign up for a FAS Research Computing account instead of buying my own computers and storing the data in my office?